Four killed in single-vehicle crash in Allegany County

 BURNS, N.Y.
-(WROC) Four people were killed in a one-vehicle crash in Allegany County on Saturday at around 4:30 a.m.
+(WROC) —–UPDATE: Three Dansville Central School students were killed in the crash in Allegany County on Saturday at around 4:30 a.m.
+A fourth DHS student involved in the accident was taken to Strong Hospital and is listed in stable condition.
+The fifth victim was not a DHS student.

 Troopers out of SP Amity and Troop E said five people were traveling in the vehicle on County Route 13C in the town of Burns.